devops4me/docker-gollum-wiki/README.md

+#### Run a dockerized WIKI website from a git repository of markdown files with this container which contains the Golum git-based wiki.

 # wiki website powered by gollum

 Gollum is a Ruby-based wiki with a Git back-end.
 It powers the Github wiki so you can be confident that it is robust and extremely simple to use.

-All you need to do is run docker image **`devops4me/wiki`** and provide the URL of the git repository that contains the WIKI content like **[https://github.com/apolloakora/devopswiki.co.uk]**.
+All you need to do is run docker image **`devops4me/wiki`** and provide the URL of the git repository that contains the WIKI content like **`https://github.com/apolloakora/devopswiki.co.uk`**.

 ## run the wiki

 The [devopswiki.co.uk github repository](https://github.com/apolloakora/devopswiki.co.uk) is a git-based wiki with markdown content.
-Let's use it alongside the **[devops4me/wiki dockerhub image]()** to create a wiki website.
+Let's use it alongside the **[devops4me/wiki dockerhub image](https://cloud.docker.com/repository/docker/devops4me/wiki)** to create a wiki website.

 ```
 docker run \